-Additionally, Ms. Cooper works with the Title IX Investigators, to investigate and respond to each complaint and monitor incidents to ensure remediation and continued compliance.
+Additionally, Ms. Daniele's works with the Title IX Investigators, to investigate and respond to each complaint and monitor incidents to ensure remediation and continued compliance.
 The Title IX Coordinator also identifies and addresses any patterns or systemic problems that arise during the review of such complaints.
 The Title IX staff play an integral role in carrying out the institutions commitment to providing a positive learning, teaching and working environment for the entire community.

 Responsibilities of the Title IX Coordinator: